UCF Grants FAQ

 What is required in the final report?

-Your final report is a summary of what you were able to accomplish with the grant funds and documentation of your spending and match.
+Your final report is a summary of what you were able to accomplish with the grant funds and documentation of your spending and cost-share/match.
 Your final report should directly address the deliverables that were outlined in your grant agreement.
 If you have achieved all deliverables before the end of the project period you may choose to submit the final report and invoice and close the project out early.
-As outlined in Attachment B (page 3) of your grant agreement, the final report should include the following:
+As outlined in Attachment B of your grant agreement, the final report should include the following:

 • Provide digital copies of all products developed as part of this grant, if applicable.
 (This might include master plans, maps, inventories, or other printed materials.).